belle2/basf2/analysis/doc/DeepFlavorTagger.rst

     DeepFlavorTagger(..., additional_roe_filter='dr < 2 and abs(dz) < 4')

-The output variable will be available as extra info to the signal particle list ``'B0:sig'`` and can for example be written out with the following command.
-It is probably also helpful for MC studies, to write out the MC truth of the tag side.
+Finally, do not forget to save the output variable ``'DNN_qrCombined'`` into your ntuples.

-Finally, do not forget to save the output variable into your ntuples.
+It is probably also helpful for MC studies, to write out the MC truth flavor of the tag side ``'mcFlavorOfOtherB'``.

 ::

     ma.variablesToNtuple(decayString='B0:sig',
-                         variables=['mcFlavorOfOtherB', 'DNN_qrCombined'],
+                         variables=['DNN_qrCombined', 'mcFlavorOfOtherB'],
                          path=path)